Blackwater, Queensland: History

 It wasn't until over a century after Leichhardt first discovered the beds of coal at Blackwater that the town saw major coal mining development.
 With the opening up of several coal mines near the town in the 1960s, Blackwater's population rapidly increased as people searching for work found employment in the town's booming mining industry.
-There were 77 people living in Blackwater when the 1961 census was recorded.
-This increased to almost 2,000 when the 1971 census was recorded.

 Blackwater State High School opened on 30 January 1973.

-By the mid-late 1970s, the population of Blackwater was more than 10,000 people.
-At that time the town had 3 Rugby League clubs: South Blackwater, Blackwater Devils and Blackwater Centrals.
+By the mid-late 1970s, the town had 3 Rugby League clubs: South Blackwater, Blackwater Devils and Blackwater Centrals.

 Blackwater North State School opened on 30 January 1979.